Covid 19 coronavirus: Has it peaked? New Zealand has 82 new Covid 19 cases; total now 950

 He said the Government has more capacity than it needs around testing for the virus - and added that was deliberate.

-Some 17 per cent of case are still being investigated, he said.
+Some 17 per cent of cases are still being investigated, he said.

 McElnay said having a fever is no longer an essential symptom of having Covid-19.